sganesh089/oktaCIAM/README.md

 # Auth0 Mini Project: Authentication & Authorization Workflow
 ## Overview
-During the holidays, I explored **Auth0** by building a complete authentication and authorization workflow using an active tenant.
+This repository showcases a hands-on **Auth0 CIAM mini project** completed using an active Auth0 tenant.
-The goal was to understand **user and role management, API integration, and workflow automation** in a practical setting.
+The focus of this project was to design and validate **authentication and authorization workflows**, manage tenant configuration as code, and test integrations using **Postman**, without building a production application.

+The project simulates real-world CIAM scenarios including **multi-organization setup**, **machine-to-machine (M2M) applications**, **custom login flows**, and **configuration backup/version control**.

 ### Auth0 Applications Configuration